Gordon Planes

 Anaïs Brusel is an aspiring leader and entrepreneur in Transpersonal Psychology, dedicated to inner healing and community development.
 Hailing from Northern France, she embodies ...

-Chief of T’Sou-ke Nation and Clean Energy Innovator
+Former Chief of T'Sou-ke First Nation and Clean Energy Innovator

-Gordon Planes (Hya-Quatcha) has been the elected chief of T’Sou-ke Nation on southern Vancouver Island since 2008 and has embarked on a 100-year process ...
+Gordon Planes (Hya-Quatcha) was elected chief of T’Sou-ke Nation on southern Vancouver Island from 2008 to2024 and has embarked on a 100-year process to ...

-CEO & Founder of the Indigenomics Institute and the Global Centre of Indigenomics
+CEO and Founder of the Indigenomics Institute and the Global Centre of Indigenomics

-Carol Anne Hilton, MBA is the CEO and founder of the Indigenomics Institute and the Global Center of Indigenomics.
+Carol Anne Hilton, MBA is the CEO and Founder of the Indigenomics Institute and the Global Centre of Indigenomics.
 Carol Anne is a dynamic ...

 Officer of the Order of Canada